 This physiotherapy should not be mistaken with diagnostic ultrasound, often in use with prenatal screening, but is instead a therapeutic procedure that utilizes sound waves to treat injured muscles, joints, and soft tissues.
 The sound waves vibrate the tissues back and forth, creating a deep, micro-massage effect.
 In the case of a recent injury, this helps to decrease scar tissue and adhesion formation, which would otherwise interfere with the body’s healing process.
 The sound waves also decrease inflammation by destroying unwanted inflammatory cells.
 The sound waves also accelerate healing by stimulating the activity of the cells responsible for cellular and tissue repair.
 In chronic cases, special settings for the creation of a deep-heating effect, heating the tissues far below the skin’s surface.
 In conclusion this heat, along with the vibrations that are caused by the ultrasound, help to “melt away” the muscle spasms and “knots” felt in our muscles.

 Whether applied manually or mechanically, the benefits of traction are similar.
 It is an excellent therapy choice to reduce pressure on cervical or lumbar discs.
 Traction effectively reduces joint and nerve pain, pressure, and inflammation, caused by bulging or herniated discs.
 This procedure is quite comfortable, and lasts several minutes.

-First of all, ice therapy or cryotherapy is often the physiotherapy of choice for acute injuries.
-Actually, the application of ice over any painful tissue is usually effective at any stage of an injury.
+Foremost, ice therapy or cryotherapy is often the physiotherapy of choice for acute injuries.
+And the application of ice over any painful tissue is usually effective at any stage of an injury.
 Cryotherapy works by constricting blood flow to the tissue, thereby reducing swelling, pain, and muscular spasms.
 Ice therapy works great for acute injuries for the maximum of 20 minutes.
 Also, it is important that you do not apply the ice directly to the skin.
 Instead, wrap the ice pack in a paper towel or thin damp cloth prior to applying to the injured area.